Q: I just came out my bankruptcy last September. What is the best credit card after you have a BK on file?

 The Best Credit Card After Bankruptcy Currently Available

 For over three years in a row this card from one of our sponsors has been rated as the #1 most popular choice following bankruptcy.
 Since it is a secured account (secured by a deposit) it is easy to gain approval.
-Click below and give the application a shot, it only takes a minute to complete:
+Give the application a shot, it only takes a minute to complete.

 I also recommend that you try out this free tool from Capital One.
 It allows you find out which card offer(s) you may be eligible for without affecting your credit score, which can save you time and hassle: